top of page

 The northeast corner directly connects the Main Stand to the Osmond Stand but has no blocks of seating inside of it.

-The Osmond Stand follows the same design as both the Main Stand and northwest corner, using a single tier of red seating.
+The Osmond Stand follows the same design as both the Main Stand and northwest corner, using a single tier of red seating that is separated in the middle by a walkway.

-Supporting pillars can be found roughly half-way down the stand and so those sat towards the back will have a slightly restricted view.
 There used to be an electronic scoreboard positioned above the stand’s roof, but this has since been replaced by a large TV screen in the southeast corner.
-The poles which held that scoreboard up though are still in place at the front of the stand and they will get in the way of those sat behind them.

 There is a small windshield at the open end of the Osmond Stand but this only protects the back row seats.